callawaycloud/apex-rest-route/README.md

 1. Each `RestRoute` route is initialized with a `param` property (if the URI contains one) and `relativePaths` containing the remaining URL paths from the request.

 1. The `doGet` & `doPost` corresponding to our HTTP methods for this route.
 Any HTTP method not implement will throw an exception.
+You can also override `doPut`, `doDelete`.
+Salesforce does not support `patch` at this time :shrug:

 1. `next()` will be called whenever the URI does not terminate with this Route.
 This method is responsible for determining the next route and setting the `relativePaths` to the correct point.